Skip to main content

 Icon zu Meilenstein Befragung Lieferanten:

-We’ve been carrying out a regular survey of our suppliers since 2016 and constantly update our questionnaire.
-This provides us with insights into the social and ecological impact of our business.
+Since 2016, we have been conducting regular surveys of our suppliers and continuously refining our questionnaire.
+This allows us to gain insights into the social and environmental impacts of their operations.

 2021/22